 So, what does this have to do with you and your business?

 Consider, for a moment, the data that your business has collected.
 Chances are, there is quite a bit of overlap in the data you have stored on your clients and customers as Uber or even Equifax has.
 Uber, Equifax, and certainly Google can all absorb this kind of event – perhaps not without some consequences, but these companies are big enough that they will be able to bounce back from them.
 Could you say with 100 percent certainty that the same could be said of your business?

 In short, if you are to suffer a data breach, you need to be open about it and come clean.
 Chances are, your clients will still be upset with you, but there’s a big difference between “my data was breached” and “my data was breached and you didn’t tell me.”

 However, if you do everything possible to make sure that your data isn’t breached in the first place, you may not have to worry about disclosing one to your patrons.
-Symmetric Engineering Group can help with our cybersecurity solutions and best practice training.
+Symmetric IT Group can help with our cybersecurity solutions and best practice training.
 For more information, reach out at (813) 749-0895.